AndreMoukarzel/asnet-ip/README.md

 # Execution

+If you are trying to use this package directly, it may be useful to generate problem instances as described [here](https://github.com/AndreMoukarzel/asnet-ip/blob/main/problems/PROBLEMS.md) in order to create the testing problems used by default by the scripts.

 Some classes from the package can be executed by calling them directly.
 In this cases, instructions for each are as below: